 What is the Career Outlook for Vocational and Technical Careers?

-Some of the fastest growing jobs in the country will go to those with vocational or technical training.
-The chart below highlights some of these careers as well as the education needed, average annual income and expected job growth.
+The chart below highlights some of the careers the BLS expects to see grow in the next few years, as well as the education needed, average annual income and expected job growth.

 Source: Bureau of Labor Statistics